nblockchain/geewallet/ReadMe.md

 sudo make install
 ```

-Or simply by installing the snap package.
-You can grab it from the artifacts of our CI build by clicking on the icon on the right-top corner in the following page: https://gitlab.com/knocte/geewallet/pipelines?ref=master
+Or simply by installing the snap package:

-After downloading and decompressing the artifacts, you have to use the command line:

 ```
-snap install --dangerous gwallet*.snap
+snap install --edge gwallet
 ```

 After installing using snap or manually, you can call `gwallet` directly.